BavoDC/actuaRE/cran-comments.md

 ## Resubmission
+In this resubmission, I replaced the \dontrun examples by \donttest in modular.Rd, fixef.Rd, ranef.Rd and actuaRE.Rd (my apologies for not having noticed this).

+## Previous resubmission
 This is a resubmission.
 In this version I have:
  - Description file:
   + replaced Author, Maintainer field by Authors@R